gopavasanth/devops-project/README.md

 ## Ansible Automation
 [Here](ansible/) is about ansible playbooks to setup and manage configurations through code.

+## Set up a CICD server in k8s
+[Here](apps/Jenkins/) is about CI/CD server setup using Helm and configuring slave nodes.

 ## Apps delpoyed on K8s cluster
 [Here](apps/) is about the apps deployed in AWS EKS cluster.